AA-Kl/aa-kl.github.io/instances/VacancyDescr.md

 <p>&nbsp;</p>

 # <span style="color:red">**desirables**</span>
+- Informed with an awareness and understanding of the Group's business strategy and model appropriate to the role.
+- Informed on the Algorithmic Trading Quants (ATQ) and FX E-Trading business strategy.
 - Proven experience building Rates, Credit and/or FX derivative products and models (not just validation)
 - A post-graduate/ PhD degree in a quantitative finance discipline
 - Generate trade ideas independently in the area where the trader has background